 Nonetheless, the so-called "loose" painting technique, which de Lairesse deprecated, was lauded by Constantijn Huygens who found it adapted for suggesting one of the primary goals of Dutch painters of the period: naturalness.
 Huygens linked naturalness, to a fleet, lively technique.
-While the traditional "neat" painting technique was suited only for the depiction of immobile architecture, in Huygens' words, it was "certainly not for the depiction of 'free moving things, such as grass, leaves and bushes, or the rendering of the charm that can emanate from ruins in all their shapeless splendour. '"4 (see detail left).
+While the traditional "neat" painting technique was suited only for the depiction of immobile architecture, in Huygens' words, it was "certainly not for the depiction of 'free moving things, such as grass, leaves and bushes, or the rendering of the charm that can emanate from ruins in all their shapeless splendour. '"4 (see$$$$$).

 While Rembrandt was responsible for so much the painting of his age, Vermeer was not.
 All summed up, Vermeer was a professional late comer of sorts.
 It would seems that he embraced the basic theoretical tenets of European art and fully adhered to common technical procedures of his school even though he worked outside the conventional history painting idiom which had been abandoned by most Dutch painters.
 Certainly, his work reveal no revolutionary or provocative content.

-Dirk Hals (1591–1656), the brother of the famous portraitist Frans Hals, had already pioneered the letter-writing theme by 1631, one year before Vermeer was born (Vermeer exploited the letter-writing and letter-reading themes six times during his career).
+Dirk Hals (1591–1656), the brother of the famous portraitist Frans Hals, had already pioneered the letter-writing theme (fig. 5) by 1633, one year after Vermeer was born (Vermeer exploited the letter-writing and letter-reading themes six times during his career).
 By the time Ter Borch had virtually perfected the subject, Vermeer had only just turned from his first faltering history works to this new idiom.
-Ter Borch 's Woman Writing a Letter (see image left) predates in composition, theme and mood Vermeer 's own work by a similar title, A Lady Writing, by almost a decade.
+Ter Borch 's Woman Writing a Letter (fig. 6) (see$$$$$) predates in composition, theme and mood Vermeer 's own work by a similar title, A Lady Writing (fig.7), by almost a decade.

 Surviving Dutch paintings that show signs of Vermeer 's manner are fewer than twenty and most of these were produced by moderately-talented painters now only known to well-informed Dutch art historians (e.g. Jacobus Vrel and Cornelis de Man).
-Michael van Musscher—an enterprising fellow who was able to recycle just about any motif he set his eyes on—did a relaxed remake of Vermeer 's solemn Art of Painting, hardly an event which drives forward the course of art.
+Michael van Musscher—an enterprising fellow who was able to recycle just about any motif he set his eyes on—did a relaxed remake of Vermeer 's solemn Art of Painting (fig. 11 & 12) hardly an event which drives forward the course of art.
 Gabriel Metsu, equally eclectic but more poetically gifted than Van Musscher, paid homage to Vermeer by scattering a few of the latter 's trademark pointillés upon a pair of slippers of an elegant seamstresses' skirt in his Woman Reading a Letter with her Maid.
 In a few other works, a compositional rigor unusual for Metsu but fundamental in the work of his Delft colleague is detectable although problems of dating do not clear up who was looking at who.

 Without fear of rebuttal, it is fair to say that Vermeer 's influence did not extend far beyond the picturesque city bastions of his hometown Delft.
 On the other hand, Leonardo, Raphael, Michelangelo and the great Rubens can be charged not only with altering the course of European artistic production, but to some degree, the course of history as well.
 In fact, everything in Vermeer 's life and art is scaled down in respects to these European giants: the dimensions of his pictures, his total output, his thematic range, the hierarchy of his subject matter as well as the social status of his clientele.
-Even his personal ambitions, although sincere, were anything but but spectacular.
-While there is documentary evidence to show Velásquez aspired to become a knight of Santiago, one of the prestigious Spanish military orders reserved for noblemen, Vermeer seems to have been content to become a "Schutter" in the militia of his tiny Delft which counted amongst them "the most suitable, most peaceful and best qualified burgers or children of burgers."
+Even his personal ambitions, although sincere, were anything but spectacular.
+While there is documentary evidence to show Velázquez aspired to become a knight of Santiago, one of the prestigious Spanish military orders reserved for noblemen, Vermeer seems to have been content to become a "Schutter" in the militia of his tiny Delft which counted amongst them "the most suitable, most peaceful and best qualified burgers or children of burgers."
 To have escaped his father 's inn and installed himself in the Papist corner shielded by his mother-in-law 's patrician standing may have already been a significant rise in social status for the painter born to the family of a tradesman.